-If you're a fan of Baz Luhrmann, now could be the perfect time to purchase a plane ticket, organise a rental car at the Sydney airport and prepare yourself for the event of a lifetime!
+If you’re a fan of Baz Luhrmann, now could be the perfect time to purchase a plane ticket, organise a car hire Sydney Domestic Airport wide and prepare yourself for the event of a lifetime!

 You may not be familiar with this legendary Australian director’s name, but you’ll no doubt have heard of at least one of his blockbuster films.